Medical guideline: Publication

 Guidelines are usually produced at national or international levels by medical associations or governmental bodies, such as the United States Agency for Healthcare Research and Quality.
 Local healthcare providers may produce their own set of guidelines or adapt them from existing top-level guidelines.
 Healthcare payers such as insurers practicing utilization management also publish guidelines.

 Special computer software packages known as guideline execution engines have been developed to facilitate the use of medical guidelines in concert with an electronic medical record system.

 The Guideline Interchange Format (GLIF) is a computer representation format for clinical guidelines that can be used with such engines.

-The USA and other countries maintain medical guideline clearinghouses.
+The US and other countries maintain medical guideline clearinghouses.
 In the US, the National Guideline Clearinghouse maintains a catalog of high-quality guidelines published by various health and medical associations.
 In the United Kingdom, clinical practice guidelines are published primarily by the National Institute for Health and Care Excellence (NICE).
 In The Netherlands, two bodies—the Institute for Healthcare Improvement (CBO) and College of General Practitioners (NHG)—have published specialist and primary care guidelines, respectively.
 In Germany, the German Agency for Quality in Medicine (ÄZQ) coordinates a national program for disease management guidelines.
 All these organisations are now members of the Guidelines International Network (G-I-N), an international network of organisations and individuals involved in clinical practice guidelines.